DogAndHerDude/jsRoute/README.md

 Status: `wip`

-A javascript router
+A javascript router inspired by ngRoute module.

-## NOTE

-It's still work in progress.
-No actual functions are yet usable

 # Building it yourself